SmileyChris/django-includecontents/docs/index.md

 # Django IncludeContents

-A powerful Django package that brings component-like functionality to Django templates through enhanced template tags and optional HTML component syntax.
+A powerful Django package that brings component-like functionality to Django (and Jinja2) templates through enhanced template tags and optional HTML component syntax.

 ## What is Django IncludeContents?